 The Multipartite virus infects and spreads in multiple ways depending on the operating system.
 It usually stays in memory and infects the hard disk.

-Unlike other viruses that either affect boot sector or program files, the multipartite virus attacks both the boot sector and executable files simultaneously, causing more damage.
+Unlike other viruses that either affect the boot sector or program files, the multipartite virus attacks both the boot sector and executable files simultaneously, causing more damage.

 Once it gets into the system, it infects all drives by altering applications’ content.
 You will soon start noticing performance lag and low virtual memory available for user applications.

 The first reported multipartite virus was “Ghostball.”
 It was detected in 1989 when the Internet was still in its early phase.
-At that time it wasn’t able to reach many users.
-However, things have changed a lot since then.
-With more than 4.66 billion active internet users worldwide, multipartite viruses pose a serious threat to businesses and consumers.
+At that time, it wasn’t able to reach many users.

-Example: The link virus
+Example: The link virusCan affect: Any file

 A FAT virus alters the index and makes it impossible for the computer to allocate the file.
 It is powerful enough to force you to format the whole disk.